HiDefTextiles/HiDefKnits/README.md

 generate even the simplest garment.
 They're mostly useful for keeping track of where you are in a written pattern.
-There are a few desktop software solutions available that create illustrative pattern schematics, but they have with a steep learning curveboth, and are generally too expensive for self-publishing designers or hobby knitters.
+There are a few desktop software solutions available that create illustrative pattern schematics, but they have with a steep learning curve, and are generally too expensive for self-publishing designers or hobby knitters.
 Moreover, they are designed with sewing designers in mind, so there is minimal support for generating meaningful patterns for handknits.
-However, there are is an abuntant selection of software for creating knitting charts that can be translated to written directions.
+However, there is an abuntant selection of software for creating knitting charts that can be translated to written directions.
-The HiDef Knits software is to encorporate all of these ideas, for a holistic solution that could help aspring and experienced designers to create bespoke knitting patterns.
+The HiDef Knits software is to encorporate all of these ideas, for a holistic solution that could help aspiring or experienced designers to create bespoke knitting patterns.
 Moreover, HiDef Knits unique feature will be 3D rendering of the designed knitwear garment with draping that matches the proposed yarn.

-Parts of the solution have already been created as standalone programs, but they are incompatible with one another.
+Even though parts of the solution have already been created as standalone programs, unfortunately, they are incompatible with one another.
-Furthermore, many of those businesses are currently out of business, or are not in active software development.
+Furthermore, many of those businesses are currently out of business, or are not in active software development to speak of.
 HiDef Knits will be developed as a free and open-source software (FOSS).
 This means that everyone is free to use, copy, and change the software in any way.
 It also means that the source code is openly available so others can